 Oculus Quest is supported and gives the same capabilities as VR headsets connected directly to a PC ("tethered" to a PC).
 It works without needing a beefy VR-ready PC.
 It can work in purely standalone mode to view cloud models, or it can work together with a PC running SketchUp.
 (A future version might work with a Mac running SketchUp.)

 Note that VR Sketch 9.1 for Quest was limited to viewing cloud models.

-Note also that the beta "Oculus Link" offers a different way to use the Quest.
-For this way, see the VR Sketch for PC page.
+Note that the beta "Oculus Link" offers a different way to use the Quest: tethered to the PC.
+In this mode, the rendering is done on the PC like with other tethered solutions.
+These solutions are described in the VR Sketch for PC page.

 Our software is not officially sanctioned by Oculus.
 This makes installing it a rather lenghty process; there is nothing we can do about that.
 You will even have to register on the Oculus web site as a "developer"---even if you are not.
 It is just a poor choice of words in our opinion.
 Oculus knows about and recognizes such usages.